 Parents in Jeffersonville are often the first to notice something is off, even when they cannot name it.
 The following are some of the signs that may prompt an airway-focused evaluation:

 Palatal expanders are among the most commonly used tools in airway-focused orthodontics.
 By widening the upper jaw, they increase nasal cavity volume, create space for erupting permanent teeth, and can improve airflow significantly.
 Dentofacial orthopedics addresses how the bones of the face and jaw grow in relation to one another, allowing Dr. McCullum to guide development in a direction that supports both a healthy bite and a more open airway.
-For some patients, braces are incorporated as part of a comprehensive treatment plan that follows an initial phase of growth modification.
+For some patients, braces or clear aligners are incorporated as part of a comprehensive treatment plan that follows an initial phase of growth modification.

+Airway-focused orthodontics requires more than general training.
+It demands a provider who understands the interplay between craniofacial development, breathing function, and orthodontic mechanics.
+Dr. McCullum has cultivated that depth of knowledge throughout her career.
 As a doctor-owned practice, McCullum Orthodontics ensures Dr. McCullum is personally involved in every evaluation and every treatment decision.
-Families in Jeffersonville and across Southern Indiana receive her direct attention and expertise, not a delegated assessment.
-To learn more about Dr. McCullum’s background and clinical approach, visit our meet the doctor page.
-Her Valedictorian academic training, American Association of Orthodontists Award, and over 14 years of clinical experience speak to the level of care she brings to this work.
+Her Valedictorian training from the University of Louisville, American Association of Orthodontists Award, and over 14 years of clinical experience speak to the level of care she brings to this work.

 If you have questions about your child's breathing, jaw development, or sleep habits, an airway-focused evaluation is an excellent first step.
 Dr. McCullum welcomes patients of all ages at McCullum Orthodontics and is committed to providing thorough, honest guidance.
 Contact our office today to schedule a consultation and find out whether airway-focused orthodontics is right for your family.